-7 Health Guidance
+8 Health Guidance

-- Employees will perform an at-home health evaluation each day they report to an office building. - Employees should begin by checking their temperature at home each day, before they report to an HCPSS building.
-Employees must also self-check the following information: - o That they have been fever free (temperature less than 100.4) for 72 hours - That they do not have a cough - That they do not have a sore throat - That they do not have muscle or body aches - That they have not had vomiting or diarrhea - o That they have no new loss of taste or smell - That they have not been in close contact with anyone who has tested positive or has been suspected of having COVID-19
+- Employees are expected to perform an at-home health evaluation each day they report to an office building. - Employees should begin by checking their temperature at home each day they report to an HCPSS office building.
+Employees must confirm the following information: - That they have been fever free (temperature less than 100.4) for 72 hours - o That they do not have a cough - That they do not have a sore throat - $\circ$ $\;$ That they do not have muscle or body aches - $\circ$ $\;$ That they have not had vomiting or diarrhea - o That they have no new loss of taste or smell

-- The CDC website has a Coronavirus Self Checker designed to help make decisions about seeking medical treatment. - (Click on the link and scroll to "Self Check") - It is important that employees answer the questions honestly, contact their supervisor, and remain home if symptomatic. - Employees are required to wear face coverings as they approach their office building. - If an employee tests positive for COVID-19, the Howard County Health Department will provide guidance on how to proceed. - Employees who are awaiting COVID-19 test results should remain at home.
+- That they have not been in close contact with anyone who has tested positive or has been suspected of having COVID-19 - The CDC website has a Coronavirus Self Checker designed to help make decisions about seeking medical treatment. - (Click on the link and scroll to "Self Check") - It is important that employees answer the questions honestly, contact their supervisor, and remain home if symptomatic. - Employees are required to wear face coverings as approaching their office building. - If an employee tests positive for COVID-19, the Howard County Health Department will provide guidance on how to proceed.

-8 General Guidance
+9 General Guidance